 According to the charges filed in connection with Operation Raw Deal, worldwide manufacturers of the raw materials needed for steroids use Web sites to market their products and even guide potential customers.

 Steroid Internet message boards and chat rooms also use the latest technology to keep their business transactions -- and those of their clients -- anonymous.
-These Web sites, chat rooms, and message boards also provide information about how to convert the raw material into finished steroid product and boast of their ability to resist law enforcement scrutiny.
+These Web sites, chat rooms, and message boards also provide information about how to convert the raw material into finished steroid products and boast of their ability to resist law enforcement scrutiny.

 Also, these sites promote and often sell “conversion kits” that allow customers to convert raw materials into steroids themselves from home.
 Besides steroids, many Web sites targeted also offered other dangerous drugs and chemicals such as ketamine, fentanyl, ephedrine, pseudoephedrine, and GHB.